senecajs/seneca-store-test/README.md

 The [Senecajs org][] encourage open participation.
 If you feel you can help in any way, be it with documentation, examples, extra testing, or new features please get in touch.

+## Before you test

+### Passing the test for race conditions
+Chances are, in order to pass the test for race conditions, you need to create
+a unique index on the users.email column/field, - whether you are testing
+a plugin meant for a SQL or a NoSQL database/store.

+That's due to the way how upserts are normally implemented in databases.

+For example, in case of MongoDb, in order for the database to be able to avert
+race conditions, a field you upsert on must have a unique index created on it.
+Without the index, your upserts will not be atomic, and as a result your plugin
+will fail the race condition tests.

+It is a case of a leaky abstraction that test suites of client store plugins
+must "know" what collection and what field is being used in a race condition
+test in seneca-store-test.
+We may want to come up with a better alternative
+in the future.

 ## Test

 ```sh